Angiecore/Election_Analysis/README.md

 * The winner, Diane Degette got 272,892 votes.
 This amount of votes represents the 73.8%.
 * The second place, Charles Casper, got 85,213 votes that represent the 23%.
-* Finally the third place, Raymon Anthony Doane, got 11,606 votes which represent 3.1% of the total votes in this election.
+* The third place, Raymon Anthony Doane, got 11,606 votes which represent 3.1% of the total votes in this election.

+As for the counties, Denver got the most votes, a total votes of 306,055, which represent the 82.8%.
+Then Jefferson got a total of 38,855 votes an 10.5%.
+Finally, Arapahoe county got 24,801 votes, a 10.5%.

+The script can be modified in order to be used for any election.